RevoU-FSSE-2/week-3-itsaFan/README.md

 ## Brief Description

-This website is made for RevoU assignment.
+This website is made for RevoU assignment.<br>
 The purpose for this assignment is to implement responsive design about anything that I like.
 Since I love coffee and always drink it everyday, then I decided to make the website about coffee.
 This simple website is an improvement from last week assignment, [click here to visit the previous website](https://steffan-revou-week2.netlify.app/).

 ### Added features: